 Amazing Technicolor Population: A number of people, including the inexplicably blue Brahne and Amarant.
 Combined with the numerous Petting Zoo People, it is a matter of much debate whether these characters are supposed to be fully human or not.
 Word of God says they are, but it doesn't settle the arguments any.

-And Now for Someone Completely Different: There are many points when you get suddenly thrown into another character's shoes (to the point that you get to control all members of the party at least once, despite Can't Drop The Hero being in effect), but the most jarring example is probably when the party is trapped in Desert Palace, and you suddenly have to rescue them as Cid, under a time limit.
+And Now for Someone Completely Different: There are many points when you get suddenly thrown into another character's shoes (to the point that you get to - with the exception of Amarant - control all members of the party at least once, despite Can't Drop The Hero being in effect), but the most jarring example is probably when the party is trapped in Desert Palace, and you suddenly have to rescue them as Cid, under a time limit.

 Anti-Magic: Oeilvert has an anti magic field within the structure, which completely disables your party's magic.
 You will have an extremely hard time if you wind up taking any of your party's magic users with you on the trip.

 Throughout Discs 1 and 2, Queen Brahne causes a Regional Catastrophe on the Mist Continent.
 With an army of Black Mages and the Eidolons she stole from Garnet, she annihilated the cities of Burmecia, Cleyra, and Lindblum.

 At the end of Disc 3, Kuja appears to have subjected Terra to Planetary Annihilation.

 In Disc 4, Kuja attempts to cause the Total Destruction Of All Of Reality.

 Attack Its Weak Point: There is an enemy on the way to Cleyra called Sand Golem, which will revive over and over again no matter how many times you defeat it.
 You have to destroy its Core in order to defeat it for good.